-This site provides rapid access to our latest thinking on the "Old Friends mechanism", a reformulation of the hygiene hypothesis as a crucial branch of "Darwinian" or "Evolutionary" medicine.
+THE OLD FRIENDS HYPOTHESISThis site provides rapid access to our thinking on the "Old Friends Hypothesis", a reformulation of the hygiene hypothesis as a crucial branch of "Darwinian" or "Evolutionary" medicine.

-The pages that follow contain mostly recent publications, together with their abstracts, and links that will enable most of them to be downloaded.... when that is not possible, email me and I will send a copy if I can.
+The pages that follow contain mostly recent publications (and some from other authors), together with their abstracts, and links that will enable most of them to be downloaded.... when that is not possible, email me and I will send a copy if I can.

-We discuss the evolutionary theory and immunological mechanisms behind the Old Friends mechanism, and point out the implications for human health and wellbeing in rich developed countries.
+We discuss the evolutionary theory and immunological mechanisms behind the Old Friends Hypothesis, and point out the implications for human health and wellbeing.

-The current emphasis is on reduced stress resilience and the increased prevalence of depression in modern city-dwellers.
-We argue that this is at least partly secondary to defective immunoregulation attributable to the "Old Friends" mechanism.
+A particular interest, that has been explored with colleagues in Germany and the USA, is the reduced stress resilience and the increased prevalence of depression in modern city-dwellers.
+We argue that this is at least partly secondary to defective regulation of the immune system attributable to the "Old Friends" mechanism.

 Prof Graham A.W.
 Rook, BA, MB, BChir, MD.